IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 Brand new, or 20 years old, I have seen some slop in the crosspins of 10/22 receivers.
 And the older your rifle is, the more likely it is to get even worse.
 While the receiver is in the stock, the pins are captive.
 Once you remove the stock, they can fall out.
 Which they do.
 I’ve never personally lost one, but I’ve had to crawl around the garage floor looking for one.
 Not fun.
 Imagine losing one at the range, or while doing some service at a competition.

 The solution is obvious, and will only set you back $9.99.
-KrossPins are stainless pins with a spring-loaded ball detent which install like stock pins, but don’t fall out.
+KrossPins are stainless pins with a spring-loaded ball detent that installs like stock pins but don’t fall out.
 Installation is simple.
 Once you have your action out, the factory pins will probably drop out.
 If not, push them out with a punch.
 Then push the KrossPins in.
 They’ll stay put until you use a punch to remove them.
 I found it easier to push the end with the ball and detent in first, but it shouldn’t matter.
 If you do any regular work on your 10/22, you’ll think these are pure genius.

 I really wanted to do a detailed installation of each item, with my own video, but TANDEMKROSS covered that much better than I could.
 So I have included some of my own photos, and may write a few separate articles on each piece later.
 Most of these items, with the exception of the trigger upgrade, are pretty straightforward in their use.
 They just work as designed.
 If they don’t at some later point, I will publish my findings.